truenas/middleware/docs/userguide/freenas_alert.rst

 message.

 Behind the scenes, an alert script checks for various alert conditions, such as volume and disk status, and writes the current conditions to
 :file:`/var/tmp/alert`.
-A javascript retrieves the current alert status every 5 minutes and will change the solid green alert icon to flashing red if a new alert is detected.
+A javascript retrieves the current alert status every minute and will change the solid green alert icon to flashing red if a new alert is detected.
 Some of the conditions that trigger an alert include:

 * a volume's capacity goes over 80%